datumlogic/DjangoDev/README.md

 DjangoDev
 =========
-Developing and prototyping web application with Django
+Developing and prototyping web applications with Django